CrypticKingJoe/FANS/README.md

 ## Pure PHP

 FANS' backend is coded in pure PHP.
 That means no frameworks.
-This tries in with my belief that young people should learn to code!
+This ties in with my belief that young people should learn to code!
 If you learn to code in a framework, then you will find it increasingly difficult to switch frameworks or programming languages in the future.

 ## Modern Technology